 TEFAT Director with responsibility for SEND - Jem Shuttleworth

-Pastoral Lead Teacher/Senior Learning Mentor: Sarah Mason
+Pastoral Care Lead: Sarah Mason

 Ms Mason provides pastoral, emotional and social support to children who may need it.
-She also oversees attendance and works as part of the Child Protection Team.
+She also oversees attendance, family support and works as part of the Child Protection Team.